rossoskull/Ping-Pong-in-JS/README.md

 # Ping Pong Game in JS

-A simple ping pong game in JavaScript, with basic scoring system.
+A simple ping pong game built with JavaScript, with a basic scoring system.

+### Features
+> Play with the computer on multiple rounds

+#### Controls
-#### Controls : Use mouse to move the bat .
+> Use mouse to move the bat.

+#### Contributing
-It will be a little bit buggy, if you find any bugs, feel free to create an issue and create a PR.
+If you find any bugs, feel free to create an issue or open a PR.